afkratz/ChavezCRISPRa/README.md

 ### Summary

-This repository contains code and configuration files required to reproduce the findings of the Manuscript "Combinatorial protein engineering to identify improved CRISPR activators" by M. Giddins*, A Kratz*, L Wei‡, and A Chavez‡ (*: Contributed equally, ‡: Jointly supervised)
+This repository contains code and configuration files required to reproduce the findings of the manuscript "Combinatorial protein engineering to identify improved CRISPR activators" by M. Giddins*, A Kratz*, L Wei‡, and A Chavez‡ (*: Contributed equally, ‡: Jointly supervised)

 ### Overview

 Pipeline overall can be divided into two high-level steps:

-1) Generating the Supp tables, bin counts, activity scores, and toxicity scores
+1) Generating the Supp tables, bin counts, activation scores, and toxicity scores

 2) Generating the Figure Source Data tables